Terminus-GS/caramellows-placement-website-/README.md

 # caramellows
-Website for demonstarting my skills, being improved as I improve
+Website for showing what I've learnt so far.
+Download the files to see the content (best as a .zip).
+All the code it there.
+This site will grow as I grow.